 I believe that a commitment to community is a critical factor of success.
 To that end, I co-founded several significant non-profit organizations focused on environmental protection and conservation.
 I am an avid supporter of the arts and several noteworthy groups focused on humanitarian efforts, children’s health and education in Newfoundland and Labrador.

-My greatest motivation is my family – my wife Renee and our three children: Mark, now all grown up at age 25, and our two little girls, Soleil and Cleo, who are seventeen months old and three months old respectively.
+My greatest motivation is my family – my wife Renee and our three children; Mark and our two little girls, Soleil and Cleo.
 If we are to safeguard the future for all our children we must ensure that decisions we make in this province today do not encumber their tomorrow.